Earthbags Around the World

 Earthbag Building by Kaki Hunter and Doni Kiffmeyer

-I would be remiss without mentioning the Book that changed my life and I suspect many people's lives, written by Kaki Hunter and Doni Kiffmeyer, Earthbag Building
+I would be remiss without mentioning the Book that changed my life and I suspect many people's lives, written by Kaki Hunter and Doni Kiffmeyer, Earthbag Building.

 I can't give Kaki and Doni enough kudos for their style of writing and their knowledgeable insight.
 YOU MUST GET THIS BOOK, along with Nader Khalili's book if you really want to understand earthbag building and plan on an earthbag project.